-It is relevant for several areas of dust measurement analysis to identify the sources of dust sampled during research flights (e.g. Section 4.1.2).
-Lagrangian backward trajectory calculations with the FLEXPART model (Stohl et al., 2005) have been initiated in 'tropospheric curtains' run along the track of each research flight to investigate the sources of the dust sampled.
-For this a large number of virtual air parcels (1000) were released at a 30 s interval in a vertical column between the surface and a pressure of 200 hPa along the flight tracks.
-Each parcel was tracked for 3 days backward in time using ECMWF analysis winds at a 1ox1o horizontal grid spacing.
-We utilize the metric of dust uplift potential (DUP), defined as fU3(1+Ut/U)(1-Ut2/U2), with f being the desert and bare soil fraction, the wind velocity U, and the threshold velocity Ut=6.5 ms-1 (Marsham et al., 2011).
+It is relevant for several areas of dust measurement analysis to identify the sources of dust sampled during research flights (e.g. Sect.
+4.1.2).
+Lagrangian backward trajectory calculations with the FLEXPART model (Stohl et al., 2005) have been initiated in "tropospheric curtains" run along the track of each research flight to investigate the sources of the dust sampled.
+For this a large number of virtual air parcels (1000) were released at 30 s intervals in a vertical column between the surface and a pressure of 200 hPa along the flight tracks.
+Each parcel was tracked for 3 days backward in time using ECMWF analysis winds at a $1 \times 1^{\circ}$ horizontal grid spacing.
+We utilise the metric of dust uplift potential (DUP), defined as $fU^3(1+U_t/U)(1-U_t^2/U^2)$, with f being the desert and bare soil fraction, the wind velocity U, and the threshold velocity $U_t = 6.5 \text{ m s}^{-1}$ (Marsham et al., 2011).
 Despite being a simplified representation of likely dust uplift (e.g. variations in soil moisture are neglected, and dust uplift may not be linear with threshold velocity (Kok et al., 2014), DUP is a useful indicator of where likely uplift occurred and is relatively easily computed.
-DUP was calculated along the three-day back-trajectories for locations where the tracked air parcels were within the boundary layer.
-DUP values were gridded on a 0.25°x0.25° grid and integrated over time.
-The DUP thus calculated for the tropospheric column at the aircraft location characterises the airmass as measured by the onboard LIDARs when the BAe146 and Falcon were flying at high altitudes.
-During lower flight legs this analysis enables interpretation of in-situ dust measurements with respect to their mobilisation conditions and source regions.
+DUP was calculated along the 3-day back-trajectories for locations where the tracked air parcels were within the boundary layer.
+DUP values were gridded on a 0.25×0.25 °grid and integrated over time.
+The DUP thus calculated for the tropospheric column at the aircraft location characterises the air mass as measured by the onboard lidars when the BAe146 and Falcon were flying at high altitudes.
+During lower flight legs this analysis allows for the interpretation of in situ dust measurements with respect to their mobilisation conditions and source regions.

 Figure 12 shows the composite of the DUP from (a) all the Fennec 2011 Falcon flights, (b) Fennec 2011 BAe146 flights and (c) Fennec 2012 BAe146 flights.
-The areas contributing to the sampled air masses, which experienced strong winds that would be associated with dust uplift for dust-source regions (i.e. high DUP areas) were mostly located in a NE-SW oriented swath extending from central Algeria to northern Mali and Mauritania during 2011.
-This dominant pattern is related to the inflow into the Saharan heat low, as shown by the 925 hPa winds in Figure 3c over southwest Algeria.
-DUP locations from 2012 suggest more southerly dust sources, from southern Mauritania, stretching to the Mali-Algeria-Niger triple point, and along the Mali-Algeria border towards southern Libya.
-This is consistent with additional convective activity in Mali driving emissions which were more Sahelian-dominated during 2012 (Section 3.1.3).
+The areas contributing to the sampled air masses, which experienced strong winds that would be associated with dust uplift for dust source regions (i.e. high DUP areas), were mostly located in a NE-SW oriented swath extending from central Algeria to northern Mali and Mauritania during 2011.
+This dominant pattern is related to the inflow into the Saharan heat low, as shown by the 925 hPa winds in Fig. 3c over southwest Algeria.
+DUP locations from 2012 suggest more southerly dust sources, from southern Mauritania, stretching to the Mali-Algeria-Niger triple point and along the Mali-Algeria border towards southern Libya.
+This is consistent with additional convective activity in Mali driving emissions which were more Sahelian-dominated during 2012 (Sect.
+3.1.3).